 You need to take great photos of the space, put a description, and be competitive when pricing the room.
 Airbnb helps you get all this done.

 When I listed my apartment on Airbnb while I traveled, I was able to make at least $300 to $600 each time.

-The cool thing about the app is that you can drive as much or as little as you want.
-Both apps allow you to pick up passengers based on a particular direction (i.e. work or home).
+The cool thing about it is that you can drive on your schedule.
+You can pick up passengers based on a particular direction (i.e. work or home) in certain locations.

-The other day on my way to the airport, the driver told me he has a long commute and onlypicks up passengers on the way to and from work.
-He doesn’t drive outside of his daily commutes but says he can make up to $35 each way or more — that’s $70 extra each day, $1,400 a month!
+The other day on my way to the airport, the driver told me he has a long commute and only picks up passengers on the way to and from work.

 3. Use Your Handy or Creative Skills

 If you have a particular skill, like knowing how to do simple handy work and odd jobs around the house, consider listing your services on TaskRabbit.
 You can help people do things like put up shelves, clean, or organize their homes.

 Do you own a truck?
 You can list your services to help people move.
 I’ve used TaskRabbit for moving on three separate occasions and it was much cheaper than using movers.